 Get Ready for Moving Day

-This simple checklist will help to ensure that your transition to Falls Church and the Arlington area is a smooth move.
-From registering your children for school to getting your parking permit for the moving truck, scratching items off your list will make the big day a lot easier.
+This simple moving checklist will help to ensure that your transition to Falls Church and the Arlington areas of Northern Virginia is a smooth move.
+From registering your children for the right school to getting your parking permit for the moving truck, scratching items off your list will make the big day a lot easier.